-- 7. Except as specifically required by the laws of the state in which this arbitration is executed, the fact of and all aspects of this arbitration and the underlying dispute shall be kept strictly confidential by the parties, their representatives, and the BBB or the AAA. - 8.
-If a student desires to initiate arbitration, he or she shall first contact the Campus Director, who will provide the student with a copy of the BBB Rules or the AAA Consumer Rules.
-Information about the BBB arbitration process and rules can be obtained at www.bbb.org or 703-276-0100.
-Information about the AAA arbitration process and the Consumer Rules can be obtained at www.adr.org or 1-800-778-7879.
-The student shall contact the BBB or the AAA, which will provide the appropriate forms and detailed instructions.
-The student shall disclose this document to the BBB or the AAA. - 9.
-Notwithstanding that the arbitration will be binding, if the college or the student loses in arbitration, the appeal shall be made to a three-member arbitration appeal panel.
-That review shall examine the arbitration award for error as described in item four above.
+8. Notwithstanding that the arbitration will be binding, if the college or the student loses in arbitration, the appeal shall be made to a three-member arbitration appeal panel.
+That review shall examine the arbitration award for error as described in item three above.
 The notice of appeal must be in writing and served on the other party and on the BBB or the AAA within 10 days of the date of the award.
 The notice of appeal must specify those elements of the arbitration award that are being appealed and must contain a statement of the grounds for the appeal.
 Both parties shall participate in the selection of the panel.
 The fees and expenses of the appeal tribunal and the BBB or the AAA shall be paid in full by the appealing party.
-Once the notice of appeal is timely served, the arbitration award shall no longer be considered final for purposes of seeking judicial enforcement, modification, or annulment under the applicable arbitration statute.
-Following the appeal process, the decision rendered by the appellate arbitrators may be entered in any court having jurisdiction.
+Once the notice of appeal is timely served, the arbitration award shall no longer be considered final for purposes of seeking judicial confirmation, vacatur or modification under the law.